Day in the Olive Groves: Virgin Olive-Harvester No More!

 Beyond Vin at the Saint Rémy de Provence Fête du Vin – Find out if this just another typical Friday night in this lovely town in the Alpilles.

 Discover why Gayle and her husband chose Provence for their retirement home.
-A story of two American expats with a love for the lifestyle in the South of France.
+A story of two American expats who love the lifestyle in the South of France.

 Her book took a while to complete, but this is why you should keep notes.
 How Journaling leads to Passion for Provence: 22 Keys to La Belle Vie.